goal:

 Training Methods:

 Slow method.
 Training can also occur slowly, by gradually reducing the co-sleeper's presence and interaction.
 Your child's co-sleeper first stops lying with your child, and instead sits next to your child.
 Then, they place their seat a few feet away from your child's bed.
 Then, they sit near the door of your child's bedroom.
 After that, they disappear from view all together- even if they maintain some verbal contact.
-Only at the end does all physical and verbal contact stop.
+Only at the end of training does all contact (including talking) stop.
+This process can take 1 to 3 weeks. .

 Keep the schedule consistent.
-In all of the above situations, keep the schedule rigid.
-Just because your child took so long to fall asleep dow not mean that they can sleep in longer the next day.
+Just because your child took so long to fall asleep does not mean that they can sleep in longer the next day.
 It also does not mean that they can have a nap!
 Your child will probably be very tired the next evening.
 That will make it so much easier to keep doing the training.

 Expect improvement in 3 to 5 nights.